ahmadhassanch/editable_table/readme.txt

-- I think code is too complex.
-  Going to re-write the code in more straight forward manner.
+- if table is inserted after zooming, the scaling is different
+- if the next column has more than one colspan, in merging
 - write the Json which can be used directly
-- if the next column has more than one colspan, there is error
 - font size support
 - first time the addtable should fill width
 - multiple cell selection for coloring, fontsize